reef-chain/docs/content/docs/help/faq.md

 Reef's mission is to make DeFi, NFTs and games easy and accessible to more people.

 ## What is Reef token?
-Reef Token is the native currency on Reef Chain, and is used for transaction fees (gas) and on-chain goverance (NPoS and PoC).
+Reef coin is the native currency on Reef Chain, and is used for transaction fees (gas) and on-chain goverance (NPoS and PoC).
 Reef token is also available as ERC-20 on Ethereum and BSC and are convertible 1:1 with native Reef chain tokens.

 ## Is Reef chain PoW?
 Reef chain is **not** incumbered by Proof of Waste.
 Furthermore, smart contract transaction **fees get burned** to align scalability incentives - validators only get paid from fixed rewards pool and have no incentive to artificially constrain the network like in Bitcoin or Ethereum.